This Country: Guest cast

+Origins

+The Coopers' first television appearance in character as the Mucklowes was in 2016, on the BBC Three show Live from the BBC.

 Production

 The series was filmed on location in and around the small town of Northleach.
 Daisy Cooper said, "All the material is based around stuff that happens in Cirencester, but when we went to the channel they thought that Cirencester was a bit too big and Northleach is a smaller village, and sort of isolates the characters a bit more.
 Makes them more claustrophobic."
 The location used for exterior shots of Kerry's house is at 16 Fortey Road in Northleach.

 Filming for the first series began in September 2016 and finished three weeks later.
 A second series was quickly confirmed, with filming taking place over the summer of 2017 and its first episode being released on 26 February 2018.
 A one-off special episode, forming an epilogue to the second series, was filmed over the summer of 2018 and broadcast in October that year.

 On 30 May 2019, actor Michael Sleggs announced that he was suffering from heart issues and did not have long to live.
 He died 40 days later at the age of 33.
 The third and final series was filmed from August to October 2019, and broadcast from February to March 2020.